-Are you considering cooking up a Vegan Christmas dinner this year?
-Or looking to introduce knockout vegan sides to serve at the Christmas table?
+Are you considering cooking a Vegan Christmas dinner for family or friends this year?
+Or looking to serve knockout vegan sides at the Christmas table?

-Thanks to the rise in popularity of plant-based diets in recent years, turkey alternatives have come a long way from a dry nut roast as the only option.
+Thanks to the rise in popularity of plant-based diets in recent years, turkey alternatives have come a long way from just a dry nut roast.

-Over the past few years we’ve spoken to top UK chefs and mixologists, who have shared their top tips for a decadent plant-based Christmas.
-From celebratory pre-dinner snacks and cocktails, to visually stunning main courses, and even a wind-down festive cocoa to take you to bed, here’s some of our favourite tips, tricks and recipes to inspire you this festive season – and they are as easy as they are delicious.
+Over the past few years, we’ve spoken to top UK chefs and mixologists, who have shared their top tips for a decadent plant-based Christmas.
+From celebratory pre-dinner snacks and cocktails to visually stunning main courses, and even a wind-down festive hot-choc to take you to bed, here’s some of our favourite tips, tricks and recipes to inspire you this festive season – and they are as easy as they are delicious.

 When it comes to cooking the tastiest vegan Christmas dinner, there’s not many chefs we would trust more than Kirk Haworth, co-founder and chef of Plates, one of London’s most innovative vegan restaurants and cook schools.

-Kirk’s unique perspective delivers plant-based creativity at the highest level.
-He proudly also nurtures a rare working environment for his team that focuses on balance and well-being, without compromising on taste or drive for success.
+Having spent almost two decades perfecting his craft in Michelin-starred restaurants around the world, Kirk’s unique perspective delivers plant-based creativity at the highest level.
 Taking all that nature has to offer, Kirk delivers modern, plant-based food with Michelin standard execution.
 And his vegan Christmas dinner ideas are no exception.

 “Plant- and vegetable-led cookery can be hearty and warming just as much as a roast turkey,” he says.
-“To wow people through plant creativity at such a special time of year is something that is truly humbling and rewarding.
-The best thing is to excite and make people happy through cooking.”
+“To wow people through plant creativity at such a special time of year is truly humbling and rewarding.”

 OVEN-ROAST CHILLI CHICKPEAS